turboapps/docs/building/continuous_integration/using_spoonium_with_ci.md

 With Turbo no installed dependencies are required on the CI server.
 All dependencies are built into containers providing consistent environments and a dependency-free CI server.
 This eliminates the possibility of dependency collision and makes automated build configuration very simple.

-The basic steps for integrating Turbo into a CI server are to create a SpoonScript, integrate it into an automated build on a CI server, and finally run and test the container.
+The basic steps for integrating Turbo into a CI server are to create a TurboScript, integrate it into an automated build on a CI server, and finally run and test the container.

-### Create SpoonScript
+### Create TurboScript

-The SpoonScript contains all the steps necessary to build the container.
+The TurboScript contains all the steps necessary to build the container.

 ```
 # Creates a new container from the specified images